Internal Links

 Preferably both!
 Why is it offensive to moan about people who are overburdening the NHS and are too fat to work so live off

-benefits.
+benefits?
 I have paid a huge amount of tax in my life.
-Since 1976 I have paid tax into the system but taken nothing
+Since 1977 I have paid tax into the system but taken nothing

 out.
-I have been to the Doctor 3 times in the last 32 years, for a 15 minute chat.
+Up to 2018 I had been to the Doctor 3 times in the last 32 years, for a 15 minute chat.
 In those 32 years I have paid huge

 amounts to the inland revenue in tax, and in National Insurance.
 Why should I not moan about slobs living on benefits?